-After having a phone call with Michelle Jung, the co-founder of Swatch On, discussing all things fabric sourcing, here’s what I learned (and love!) about what they’re doing to serve you, the next generation of fashion designers.
+Here’s what I love about what they’re doing to serve you, the next generation of fashion designers.

-- No Minimum Order Quantity– yep, you can get as little as 1yd to create that sample before committing to it.
+- No Minimum Order Quantity– yep, you can get as little as 1yd to create that sample before committing.

-- Their fabrics are available for re-order- if a product goes out of stock, 99% of the time they will find a replacement (since they have access to more than 2,000 Korean Suppliers).
+- Fabrics are available for re-order– if a product goes out of stock, 99% of the time they will find a replacement (since they have access to more than 2,000 Korean Suppliers).
 They told me that their clients are satisfied with the replacements 95% of the time.
-No bad at all.
+Pretty awesome.

 - These are quality fabrics– Swatch On clients present their collections at London Fashion Week, Colette, and have been featured in Vogue Magazine.